Achenkirch at lake Achensee

 Around and in the water this popular holiday destination also provides lots of other sporting activities – tennis, squash, horse-riding, sailing, surfing, inline skating, running, Nordic Walking and many more.

-As ever agriculture has a key role to play in Achenkirch.
+In Achenkirch agriculture still plays an important role.
 The museum of local history in the old farmhouse ‘Sixenhof’, which was first mentioned in documents dating back to 1361, reveals how farmers lived and worked.
-In a total of 19 rooms agricultural and craftsman’s tools, a blacksmith’s workshop, a cobbler’s workshop and a weaving mill bring times long past back to life.
+In a total of 19 rooms agricultural and craftsman’s tools, a blacksmith’s workshop, a cobbler’s workshop and a weaving mill bring long past times back to life.